actionml/docs.actionml.com/harness_security.md

 ## Authentication

 We use "secrets" to authenticate and authorize users.
 This requires offline exchange of credentials but is secure when combined with TLS/SSL.
-The user is granted a token that gives them access to an Engine or Engines on the Harness Server.
-These tokens are used to initialize the SDK clients, which then use them for Auth.
+The User is issued a generated token that grants them access to one or more Engine Instances managed by a Harness Server.
+Presenting a valid token Authenticates the User.

 ## Authorization

-If an authenticated user has been granted access permission for resource, then the request will be processed, otherwise it will be refused with an error code.
+If an authenticated User has been granted access Permission for resource, then the request will be processed, otherwise it will be refused with an error code.
+A single token acts as a key for any number of resources.
+For example an Admin token grants world access to all Harness resources and is used by the Harness CLI when optional Auth is enabled.

 # OAuth2